The Best Picture race is tied up once again.

 This third film from Ben Affleck scored an impressive 86 at Metacritic and is a hit with audiences as well, grossing $43 million in just two weeks.
 Indeed, so strong is the word-of-mouth that this taut thriller about the rescue of six American hostages from Iran in 1980 fell by only 15% in its second weekend.

-Three Experts -- Thelma Adams (Yahoo), Steve Pond (The Wrap) and Dave Karger -- still favor "Silver Linings Playbook" which now has odds of 13 to 2.
+Four Experts -- Thelma Adams (Yahoo), Steve Pond (The Wrap), Dave Karger and Chuck Walton (Fandango) -- still favor one-time frontrunner "Silver Linings Playbook" which now has odds of 6 to 1.
 This winner of the audience award at the Toronto filmfest in September opens on Nov.
 21. David O. Russell's comedy-drama showcases Jennifer Lawrence who has dominated the Best Actress category for weeks.
 She currently has the backing of 21 Experts and odds of 9 to 5.

 Michael Musto (Village Voice) and Richard Horgan (Mediabistro/FishbowlLA) support the still-unseen "Zero Dark Thirty."
 In her followup to 2009 Best Picture winner "The Hurt Locker," Oscar champ Kathryn Bigelow tells the tale of Seal Team Six and its hunt for Osama Bin Laden.

-While Steven Spielberg's "Lincoln" does not have any Experts predicting it to win Best Picture, two-time Oscar winner Daniel Day-Lewis, who plays the 16th American president, continues to lead the Best Actor race with the support of 19 Experts and odds of 9 to 5.
+While Steven Spielberg's "Lincoln" no longer has any Experts predicting it to win Best Picture, two-time Oscar winner Daniel Day-Lewis, who plays the 16th American president, continues to lead the Best Actor race with the support of 18 Experts and odds of 15 to 8.